wshuchen/pyloAnnotate/README.md

 # pyloAnnotate
 A tool for conversion and annotation of genome coordinates

 This command line tool consists of a modified version of [_Pyliftover_](https://github.com/konstantint/pyliftover) and a script to retrieve annotation for both query and target coordinates.
 It can convert a point coordinate like the original _pyliftover_, but it can also take a file with point coordinates or an interval.
-The result can be filtered with a threshold of aligned chain segment length.
+The result can be filtered with a threshold of aligned chain segment size.
 Annotation is enabled when annotation files (GFF3 or GTF) are provided.
 For a point file or interval input, the output is a BED if no annotation files provided or a tab-delimited file otherwise ready for downstream processing.

 Note here we refer UCSC's liftover (chain) terms "target" and "query" as "query" and "target" respectively for being more intuitive. _Pyliftover_ uses "source" for UCSC's "target" and  "target" for "query".
 Also note that coordinates in a chain file are 0-based, which _Pyliftover_ also uses.
 Single position (chromosome, position) corresponds to the _start_ position in a BED format (0-based).